DalenW/DalenW/README.md

 I’m @DalenW
-- I do a lot of Ruby on Rails WebDeb right now.
+- I do a lot of Ruby on Rails WebDev right now.
 - I'm currently learning Rust
 - You can reach me via email at dalen.ward@m6securities.com.
 I sometimes do paid dev work.